This post may contain affiliate links. Please read our disclosure policy.

 cooking pasta shells and adding marinara to a baking dish

-Preheat the oven to 375F.
-Boil water and cook the pasta shells for 1-2 minutes less than package directions indicate.
-Meanwhile, add the marinara sauce to a 9×13 casserole dish.
+Preheat the oven.
+Boil water and cook the pasta shells for a couple of minutes less than package directions indicate.
+Meanwhile, add the marinara sauce to a baking dish.
 Drain the cooked shells, discarding any broken ones.

 making ricotta mixture in a glass bowl for stuffed shells